OmkarRasal2296/Multiple_Object_Tracking/README.md

 ### Installation
 1. Download and install MATLAB from the MathWorks website (https://www.mathworks.com/products/matlab.html).
-2. Ensure that the Computer Vision Toolbox is installed.
-If not, install it using MATLAB Add-Ons.
+2. Ensure the installation of the Computer Vision Toolbox.
+If absent, install it using MATLAB Add-Ons.

 ### Usage
-1. Open MATLAB.
+1. Launch MATLAB.
 2. Copy and paste the provided code into the MATLAB editor.
-3. Save the file with a suitable name, e.g., `MultiObjectTrackingExample.m`.
+3. Save the file with an appropriate name, e.g., `MultiObjectTrackingExample.m`.
-4. Make sure your video file is in the MATLAB current directory or provide the correct path to the video file in the `VideoReader` object initialization.
+4. Confirm your video file's presence in the MATLAB current directory or specify the correct path to the video file in the `VideoReader` object initialization.
-5. Run the script.
+5. Execute the script.
-6. The script will display two video players showing the original video and the detected objects with bounding boxes.
+6. Two video players will appear, showcasing the original video and the detected objects with bounding boxes.

 ### Notes
-- You may need to adjust parameters such as the number of training frames, minimum blob area, and Kalman filter settings based on your specific video sequence and tracking requirements.
+- You might need to fine-tune parameters like the number of training frames, minimum blob area, and Kalman filter settings to match your specific video sequence and tracking needs.
-- This example assumes that the video file is in a suitable format readable by MATLAB's `VideoReader` object.
+- This example assumes compatibility of the video file with MATLAB's `VideoReader` object.

 ### Disclaimer
-This code is provided as-is without any warranties.
-It may require modifications to suit specific use cases or video sequences.
-Use at your own risk.
+This code is provided as-is without warranties.
+Adaptations may be necessary to accommodate particular use cases or video sequences.
+Employ at your discretion.

 ### Author
-This code example was written by SHREY GOYAL and is provided for educational and demonstrative purposes.
+This code example was authored by OMKAR RASAL and SHREY GOYAL for educational and illustrative purposes.

 ### Acknowledgments
-This code is based on the example provided by MATLAB's Computer Vision Toolbox documentation.
+This code draws inspiration from an example in MATLAB's Computer Vision Toolbox documentation.

 ### Contact
-For any inquiries or issues regarding this code example, please contact shreygoyal73@gmail.com.
+For inquiries or issues related to this code example, please reach out to omrasal2993@gmail.com.

 ### Version History
 - Version 1.0

 ### Support
-For additional support or custom implementations, please contact shreygoyal73@gmail.com.
+For further assistance or tailored implementations, please contact shreygoyal73@gmail.com.